-- astromUVW(array(ra, dec, parallax, pmra, pmdec, radial_velocity)) - icrsToGal(astromUVW(array(ra, dec, parallax, pmra, pmdec, radial_velocity)))
+astromUVW(ra, dec, pmra, pmdec, radial_velocity, r_parsec, useDoppler)

 Calculates Cartesian components of velocity from the observed position and proper motion, radial velocity and radial distance, with optional light-time correction.
 The output is in the same coordinate system as the inputs, that is ICRS for the correspondingly-named Gaia quantities.